Foreign relations of India: North

 India has an Honorary Consulate in Belize City and Belize has an Honorary Consulate in New Delhi.
-Bilateral trade stood at US$45.3 Million in 2014 and has steadily increased since.
-Belize and India have engaged in dialogue in Central American Integration System (SICA) discussing anti-terrorism, climate change and food security.
+Bilateral trade stood at US$45.3 million in 2014 and has steadily increased since.
+Belize and India have engaged in dialogue in the Central American Integration System (SICA), discussing anti-terrorism, climate change, and food security.
 India signed a Tax Information Exchange Agreement in 2013 with Belize.
-India also provides Belize with US$30 Million as part of its foreign aid commitment to SICA countries.
-Citizens of Belize are eligible for scholarships in Indian universities under Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.
+India also provides Belize with US$30 million as part of its foreign aid commitment to SICA countries.
+Citizens of Belize are eligible for scholarships in Indian universities under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.

 The two nations share a close cultural link due to Belize's large East Indian Population, estimated at 4% of the total population.